-Dividends paid to shareholders have typically been in the range of 80-100% of the Group's net profit after tax attributable to shareholders, which is in line with the historical dividend range paid to shareholders.
+Dividends paid to shareholders have typically been in the range of 80-100% of the Group's net profit after tax attributable to shareholders.
 In certain circumstances, the Board may declare a dividend outside that range.
 Refer also to Note 10 which discusses the provisioning of staff incentive payments and community grants prior to recommending or declaring a dividend under the Group's constitution.